otaviojr/node-red-contrib-smartthings/README.md

 1. At your SmartThings App you need to create a new automation, at the discovery panel, you will see the NodeRed SmartApp, with tha name you choose when registering the SmartApp.
-2. Click on it, select all devices SmartThings should notify you.
+2. Click on it and select all devices SmartThings should notify you.

 **Only the selected devices will send events back to NodeRed.
 Those not selected will not have theirs status updated.**